brson/brson.github.com/_posts/2023-03-12-move-on-llvm.md

-I have implemented many of the native function calls needed by `std` in the [`move-native`](https://github.com/solana-labs/move/tree/llvm-sys/language/move-native) crate, the almost none of it is yet supported by the LLVM backend's codegen.
+I have implemented many of the native function calls needed by `std` in the [`move-native`](https://github.com/solana-labs/move/tree/llvm-sys/language/move-native) crate, though almost none of it is yet supported by the LLVM backend's codegen.

 The layout of e.g. the Move `vector<T>` type needs to be known to both the compiler and the runtime, and the runtime defines it as